oodoow/ApifyTutorial/README.md

 ## Tutorial IV Apify CLI & Source Code
 ###### Do you have to rebuild an actor each time the source code is changed?
-Yes, actor must be rebuilded, you can set it up to do it automatically with github integration.
+Yes, actor must be rebuilt, you can set it up to do it automatically with github integration.
 ###### What is the difference between pushing your code changes and creating a pull request?
 PR must be approved and merged, push just put your code changes to the repository.
 ###### How does the apify push command work?
 Is it worth using, in your opinion?
 It uploads actor to the platform and builds it.
 It can save some work, if you are developing actor locally and want to try how it behave on the platform.

 ## Tutorial V Tasks, Storage, API & Client
 ###### What is the relationship between actor and task?
 Task is just setting of the actor.
 Task is running actor in some defined configuration like memory, input, timeout...